CBEP-SoCB-Details/Tributary_Nitrogen/Analysis/Casco_Tributary_Rainfall.md

 ## Merge Data Together

-Lagged functions generate either nonsense or NAs, but only for the first few days of the rain\_data.
-Here we don’t call on any of those days, so we can use the data “as is” without worrying.
+Lagged functions generate either nonsense or NAs for the first few days of the rain\_data.
+However, we downloaded data starting well before any of the dates when data was collected.
+We can use the data “as is” without worrying about reading in values that don’t really include information from one, three, or five days.

-Notice the use of “match” here to gather exact date matches.
-This allows something very much like a lookup table.
+We use of `match()` here to gather exact date matches.
+This allows something like a lookup table in Base R. A Tidyverse alternative would be to use `left_join()`, which is a bit easier to parse, but this was legacy code, and not worth revising.

 ``` r
 the_data <- the_data %>%